error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/Segmented_Spacetime_and_the_Origin_of_Molecular_Zones_in_Expanding_Nebulae.docx.md

-Such a configuration provides the empirical foundation for the segmented spacetime interpretation introduced in Section 3, where spatial curvature and local time density jointly determine the apparent thermal hierarchy.
+Such a configuration provides the empirical foundation for the Segmented Spacetime interpretation introduced in Section 3, where spatial curvature and local time density jointly determine the apparent thermal hierarchy.